wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Web-OpenSource-List.md

 - [2020-Rome #Project#](https://github.com/facebookexperimental/rome): Rome is an experimental JavaScript toolchain.
 It includes a compiler, linter, formatter, bundler, testing framework and more.
 It aims to be a comprehensive tool for anything related to the processing of JavaScript source code.

 - [2021-Astro #Project#](https://github.com/snowpackjs/astro): Astro is a fresh but familiar approach to building websites.
 Astro combines decades of proven performance best practices with the DX improvements of the component-oriented era.
 Use your favorite JavaScript framework and automatically ship the bare-minimum amount of JavaScript—by default.

+### Obfuscator

+- [JavaScript obfuscator #Project#](https://github.com/javascript-obfuscator/javascript-obfuscator): JavaScript Obfuscator is a powerful free obfuscator for JavaScript, containing a variety of features which provide protection for your source code.

 ## SSR